The Courtship of Princess Leia

 The Courtship of Princess Leia is a 1994 science fiction novel by American writer Dave Wolverton, part of the Star Wars franchise.
 It continued the streak of New York Times Bestsellers, which started with 1991's Heir to the Empire.
 The Courtship of Princess Leia is set in the Star Wars expanded universe, and deals with the downfall of Warlord Zsinj and the circumstances leading to the marriage of Han Solo and Princess Leia, characters that originated in the 1977 film Star Wars: A New Hope.

 Plot

 Background

 Though the Battle of Endor resulted in the destruction of the Emperor and Darth Vader, along with the best of the Imperial Starfleet, the remnants of the Empire are still a danger.
 One of the recently formed New Republic's most dire foes is a splinter faction of the former Empire, led by Warlord Zsinj.
 Zsinj is a cunning strategist whose skills have earned him the allegiance of almost a full third of the entire galaxy.
-Both the Imperial Remnant and the New Republic have dedicated considerable forces to ending his reign.
-But Zsinj has possession of one of the few Super Star Destroyers left, and whenever nearly cornered, slips away to a secret stronghold where the SSD Iron Fist is repaired.
+Both the Imperial Remnant and the New Republic have dedicated considerable forces to end his reign.
+Zsinj however has possession of the Iron Fist, one of the few Super Star Destroyers left, and whenever nearly cornered, slips away to a secret stronghold where the Iron Fist is repaired.